pedromujica1/pedromujica1/README.md

 ## About me:
 - 😃 My name is Pedro Miotto and my nickname is pedromujica1
-- 📖 Senior year at IFPR Cascavel.
+- 📖 IT technician graduated at IFPR Campus Cascavel
-- 🔭 I’m currently working on TCC (Conclusion Course Project)
+- 🔭 I’m currently finding projects to contribute.
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I enjoy watching football and movies in my free time.